 - Studio-based PhD in which the artwork (not theory or art history) is the research.

 - Independent certificate residencies.

 - International diversity fosters exchange across cultural boundaries.

 - MFA development of a vital and sustainable artistic praxis.

 - PhD projects contribute to a cultural dialogue through published, exhibited or performed work.

-- Fall and spring residencies in New York City
+- Winter reflective residencies in New York City.

 Transart Institute offers an international low-residency MFA and a practice-based PhD program for working artists in a highly individualized format.
 The innovative MFA program consists of three intensive summer residencies with lectures, workshops, critiques, seminars, performances and exhibitions in Europe and two fall or spring residencies in New York.
 In the four semesters between residencies, students create their own course of study realizing individual art and research projects with the support of faculty and self-chosen artist advisors wherever they work and live.
 The MPhil/PhD is a three to four year full time degree program with an average work commitment of 30 hours per week.
 The Degree is only offered for practice-based research (creative work) accompanied by a written thesis that contextualizes the work.

 The Institute’s programs are geared towards the development of a sustainable artistic praxis rather than training in certain media or genres, challenging students to think conceptually and work creatively in new ways.
 Current students work with animation, curating, digital media, film, gaming, graphic design, installation, painting, performance, photography, robotics, sculpture, sound, text, video, virtual reality.